Transcranial MR-Guided High Intensity Focused Ultrasound

 In the initial hours following the procedure, the patient might experience a mild headache.
 Because there are no incisions or anesthesia, there is no prolonged recovery period, but we recommend that the patient take it easy for the next two weeks.

 The patient should follow up with the referring neurologist for ongoing management and medication adjustment, if needed.
-If the tremor recurs or is incompletely controlled following transcranial MR-guided focused ultrasound, the patient might be a candidate for re-treatment using the same technology or with alternative approaches.
+If the tremor recurs or is still functionally disabling following MRgHIFU, the patient might be a candidate to consider another round of treatment with the same technology or with deep brain stimulation therapy.

-Dr. Shah is also pursuing research into using MR-guided focused ultrasound to help deliver drug therapies and diagnostic agents into the brain – past the blood-brain barrier, an immunological defense that prevents material in the blood from entering the brain.
-The research is investigating diagnosis and treatment of neurodegenerative diseases such as Alzheimer’s disease, brain tumors, and other diseases of the brain.
+We are pursuing research into using MRgHIFU to help deliver drug therapies and diagnostic agents into the brain – past the blood-brain barrier, an immunological defense that prevents material in the blood from entering the brain.
+The research is part of our investigative studies into the diagnosis and treatment of neurodegenerative diseases such as Alzheimer’s disease, brain tumors, and other diseases of the brain.

 Related Conditions and Treatments